-What Happens After You Get Arrested For A Federal Crime In San Antonio TX
+What Happens If You Get Arrested For A Federal Crime In San Antonio TX?

 This guide will explain what to expect if you are arrested for a Federal crime in the Western District of Texas.
 It explains why you should hire a lawyer and what to expect during your preliminary and detention hearing.

 How Can I Tell If I Have Federal Or State Criminal Charges?

 There are two easy ways to tell.
 First, if the San Antonio Police Department or Bexar County Sherriff’s Department is arresting you it is more than likely that you have been arrested for a State offense.
 But, if the FBI or DEA or Border Patrol is arresting you then it is likely that it will be a Federal case.
 The second way to make this determination is where they take you.
 If they take you to the GEO Wackenhut facility (Central Texas Detention Facility) then it is likely a Federal case.
 However, if they take you to the Bexar County Jail or San Antonio Magistrate’s then it is likely a State case.

 Should I Hire A Lawyer?

 Yes.
 A lawyer is like a doctor you cannot hire a lawyer too early but sometimes it can be too late.
 As soon as you find out you are under investigation you need to hire a lawyer.
 A lawyer can work with the government to get you a bond and sometimes can work with the government to allow you to turn yourself in, instead of getting arrested by surprise.

 If I Have A State Case Can It Become A Federal Case?